-BBC road shows for antiques have been a very good set up for several novels and a few movies alike.
-But who knew that what authors use as creative liberty would be a script for a real life money spinner too!
-And this is no measly amount, for the first time in three decades of the TV show a seemingly old plate is being values at £100,000 ($156,000)!
+For antiques, the BBC roadshows have been a perfect set up for several novels and a few movies.
+But who knew that what authors use as creative liberty would be a script for a real-life money-spinner too!
+And this is no measly amount.
+For the first time in three decades of the TV show, a seemingly old plate is valued at £100,000 ($156,000)!

-As a last minute decision, Mrs. Wendy Jones decided to take a 40-year old 22-inch piece of crockery for valuation, that too in a Tesco carrier bag!
-Mrs. Jones had come in with the husband to value some of his old books, but instead found out from an expert valuer John Axford the true worth of the 22-inch plate.
-The 18th century oval-shaped plate made between 1750 and 1755 from porcelain was commissioned by the Prussian East India Company for Frederick II.
-The plate has the arms of the Hohenzollern family, the order of the black eagle and the Maltese cross.
+As a last-minute decision, Mrs. Wendy Jones decided to take a 40-year old 22-inch piece of crockery for valuation, that too in a Tesco carrier bag!
+Mrs. Jones had come in with the husband to value some of his old books but instead found out from an expert valuer John Axford the true worth of the 22-inch plate.
+The Prussian East India Company commissioned the 18th-century oval-shaped plate between 1750 and 1755 from porcelain for Frederick II.
+The plate has the Hohenzollern family’s arms, the black eagle’s order, and the Maltese cross.
 Talk about hidden and ignored treasures.